Quantum mechanics from invariance principles

-One important property to notice is $\rho$ has no identity element such that $1\rho f = f\rho 1 = f$.
-This is a simple consequence of the Leibniz identity when applied to $\rho$ itself.
-Also for any $f$, $f\rho 1 = 1\rho f = 0$.
-To put it in context, $\rho$ will be later on shown to be the usual commutator in quantum mechanics (or the Poisson bracket in classical mechanics).
+From the relational property of the laws of nature, we demand for any $f$ that $1\alpha f = 0$.
+Also we have $f\alpha 1 = 0$ from the definition of the Lie derivative. $\alpha$ will be shown later to be the usual commutator in quantum mechanics (or the Poisson bracket in classical mechanics) but it has no skew-symmetry property yet.

 When talking about dynamics, it is usual to consider the interaction of two systems.
 The key property of a configuration space of many systems is the ability to concatenate the sub-systems using a tensor product.
-In mathematical language, a configuration space endowed with a tensor product forms a category.